TheresaLui/SelfHelpContent_v2/articles/problemscopingques.sqlmanagedinstance/problemscopingques-sqlmi-perf-indexmaintenance-and-statistics.md

                 },
                 {
                     "value": "other",
-                    "text": "Other (Please describe in the text box below)" }
+                    "text": "Other (Describe in the following text box)" }
             ],
             "required": false